zephyrproject-rtos/zephyr/samples/bluetooth/channel_sounding/README.rst

 Overview
 ********

-These samples demonstrates how to use the Bluetooth Channel Sounding feature.
+These samples demonstrate how to use the Bluetooth Channel Sounding feature.

-The CS Test sample shows how to us the CS test command to override randomization of certain channel sounding parameters, experiment with different configurations, or evaluate the RF medium.
+The CS Test sample shows how to use the CS test command to override the  randomization of certain channel sounding parameters, experiment with different configurations, or evaluate the RF medium.
 It can be found under :zephyr_file:`samples/bluetooth/channel_sounding/cs_test`.